greiginsydney/Intervalometerator/docs/setup-remote.it.md

 # Setup remote.it

-In deployments where the intvlm8r has no access to a permanent WiFi network, remote administration requires a "4G/5G dongle" in conjunction with an outbound VPN service such as ["remote.it"](https://www.remote.it/).
+In deployments where the intvlm8r has no access to a permanent WiFi network, remote administration requires a 4G/5G "dongle" in conjunction with an outbound VPN service such as [remote.it](https://www.remote.it/).

 Before proceeding you'll need a 4G/5G dongle, **and a means of powering it**.